 Whether fishing for quality or quantity, everyone can hit it right on any given day.
 Do you want to know the best way to find out what to catch?
 Simply walk up to the fishermen with full buckets or coolers and ask what they’re using for bait.
 You’ll usually find they’re more than happy to offer their words of wisdom.
 Also, be sure to check the size and creel limits from the North Carolina Division of Marine Fisheries, and remember to apply for and purchase your saltwater fishing license.
 You can even find fishing summaries by NCDOMF.

 Cast your line, and let the fishing begin!

 Boat ramps are located under and near the bridge.

 If you fish in the surf, please be courteous to those swimming and relaxing nearby.

 A North Carolina Coastal Recreational Fishing License is required.
 Licenses are available from any DMF office, Wildlife Resource Commission (WRC) license agents (which includes most Wal-Mart stores), online at the WRC website, or by calling 888-248-6834.
 Locally, The Rod & Reel Shop at 3401 Holden Beach Rd. (on the Causeway) is a convenient location to purchase your fishing license.
 Folks can call the shop at 910-842-2034 for specifics.

 You may not land your powered boat anywhere along the oceanfront.
-Sailboards and small sailboats may temporarily land along the beach.
+Sailboards and small sailboats may temporarily anchor along the beach.
 Be careful of swimmers.